gitqwerty777/Nonogram-Solver/README.md

 - Heuristic
   - Refer to techniques in [wiki](https://en.wikipedia.org/wiki/Nonogram#Solution_techniques)
 - DFS
-  - fill a line in each step
+  - Fill a line constraint in one step, if found conflict constraints, backtrack
 - Hybrid
   - Use heuristic method first, if it isn't solved, do DFS